 Simple English definitions for legal terms

-Read a random definition: breaking
+Read a random definition: libel of accusation

 Definition: Miranda warning is a rule that police officers must follow when they arrest someone.
 They have to tell the person that they have the right to remain silent, the right to talk to a lawyer, and the right to have a lawyer with them during questioning.
 This rule comes from a court case called Miranda v.
 Arizona.
 If the police don't follow this rule, anything the person says might not be allowed in court.